AirshipCMS/Docs/02-Quickstart-Guide.md

 ## 1. Start a Project.
 1. Sign up for a free Airship account to access the _Airship CMS Developer Portal_.
 2. Check your email to verify your account, then log in to the _Airship CMS Developer Portal_.
-3. Choose a Plan and create your First Site.
+3. Choose a Plan and create your first project.
-4. After a few minutes, you will receive a notification that your site is ready, and you can log in to your site's Airship CMS admin panel.
+4. After a few minutes, you will receive a notification that your project is ready.

 Links:
 - Airship CMS Developer Portal

 ## 2. Build your Schema in Airship CMS.
-1. **Sketch a Plan.** Before you start setting up anything in the CMS, sketch a sitemap of key pages, collections, and data on each page and collection in your project.
+1. **Sketch a Plan.** Before you start setting up anything in the CMS, sketch a sitemap of key pages, collections, and the data contained on each page and collection of your project.
-2. **Set up Collections.** In the Airship CMS admin panel, create the pages and collections for your project and define the dynamic datafields needed for each Page and Collection.
+2. **Set up Collections.** Log in to the Airship CMS admin panel for your project.
+Create the pages and collections for your project and define the dynamic datafields needed for each Page and Collection.
 Any datafield that you create directly maps to a piece of content or a value that the Content Creator can update.
 3. **Create Relationships.** When you add a **Related** datafield to a page or collection, this sets up the framework to create `one-to-many` relationships between pages and collections in your project.
 4. **Add Content.** Add some placeholder content to each page field on your pages, and add items with placeholder content to each collection.